martinschorb/pyem/doc/serialemtools.md

 #### add script to SerialEM's Tools Menu

-We now need to add the parameters to run tihs script using the python caller from above to SerialEM's property file.
+We now need to add the parameters to run this script using the python caller from above to SerialEM's property file.

 ```
 ExternalTool Sort Navigator